Juxtaposition is when you position two things to show contrast. These juxtaposition examples will help explain what we

 27. Stereotypes Juxtapositions

-Here, the woman on the left has tattoos, which are often frowned upon by older generations and seen as thuggish.
+Here, the woman on the left has tattoos, which are sometimes frowned upon by older generations and seen as crude.
 However, the woman is elegantly dressed and embracing her grandmother.
 It can be interesting to evoke these thoughts in your viewers.

-Juxtapositions are everywhere; you just need to find them.
+Juxtaposition examples are everywhere, you just need to find them.
 Look for them in your environment or when shooting street photography.
-Capture them and make the viewer look longer at your pictures.
+Capture them and make the viewer look at your pictures for longer.